30 Jan 2024

 In this post, we will guide you on how to distribute and install non-market iOS IPA applications over the air (OTA) using a simple, self-hosted server.
 This method does not require TestFlight, the official App Store or tools like Expo, making it a great solution for internal builds and testing.

-To solve this, we created a self-hosted project to help anyone distribute their apps: ios-ipa-app-distribution-server.
+To solve this, we created a project to help anyone distribute their apps via an internal server: ios-app-distribution-server.
 Let's jump into it and show how it works!

 Prerequisites.